NikolaiT/se-scraper/README.md

 Start scraping by firing up the command `node run.js`

-#### Scrape with proxies
+## Proxies

 **se-scraper** will create one browser instance per proxy.
-So the maximal ammount of concurency is equivalent to the number of proxies plus one (your own IP).
+So the maximal amount of concurrency is equivalent to the number of proxies plus one (your own IP).

 ```js
 const se_scraper = require('se-scraper');